Forms & Templates

 Course Reactivation Proposal

-To reactivate a suspended course, navigate to Curriculog, click on the COURSE: [catalog year] Course Change/Reactivation Form, then click on the checkmark to begin the proposal.
+To reactivate a suspended course, navigate to Modern Campus Curriculum, click on the COURSE: [catalog year] Course Change/Reactivation Form, then click on the checkmark to begin the proposal.

 - Note: ONLY suspended courses can be reactivated.
 Courses that have been deleted from the catalog must be proposed as new courses.